camalot/obs-lastfm/readme.md

 - `#scobble` : Container of the scobble info
 - `.lastfm-art` : Container for the `img` for the album art
+- `.lastfm-art img.default-image` : When there is no album art
 - `.lastfm-title` : Container for the song title
 - `.lastfm-artist` : Container for the artist
 - `.lastfm-album` : Container for the name of the album